Connor M. Karen

 Connor received a Bachelor of Arts degree in English, with a minor in Philosophy, from California Polytechnic State University – San Luis Obispo in 2014.

-Connor received his Juris Doctorate degree in May of 2017 from the University of California at Davis at its Martin Luther King Hall, where he participated in Appellate Advocacy (Moot Court), served as a Senior Articles Editor for the Environs Law Journal, and participated in Humanitarian Aid Legal Outreach (HALO).
+Connor received his J.D. degree in May of 2017 from the University of California at Davis at its Martin Luther King Hall, where he participated in Appellate Advocacy (Moot Court), served as a Senior Articles Editor for the Environs Law Journal, and participated in Humanitarian Aid Legal Outreach (HALO).

 Honors

-Southern California Super Lawyers Rising Star (reserved for top 2.5% of attorneys under the age of 40) in 2020 and 2021.
+Southern California Super Lawyers Rising Star (reserved for top 2.5% of attorneys under the age of 40) between 2020 and 2024.

 #26 (tie) California civil rights settlement of the year 2019 in Louis v.
 City of Los Angeles.